magland/dandi-notebook-gen/README.md

 # dandi-notebook-gen

-Python package for generating AI-powered notebooks for exploring Dandisets and working with DANDI datasets
+Python package for generating AI-powered notebooks for exploring Dandisets and working with DANDI datasets.

+This package was created during the [Pre-COSYNE Brainhack](https://pre-cosyne-brainhack.github.io/hackathon2025/posts/about/), March 2025, Montreal.

 ## Installation